rarensu/amp-mut-fuser/README.md

 This crate offers three different `Filesystem` traits that can be implemented to create a FUSE filesystem.
 They offer different trade-offs between ease of use, performance, and control.

-*   **`trait_sync::Filesystem`**: A synchronous, `Result`-based API.
-This is the **recommended trait for most new filesystems**.
-It is easier to use than the legacy API and is suitable for both single-threaded and multi-threaded applications.
-This API is currently considered experimental while the final design is settled.
+*   **`trait_sync::Filesystem`**: A synchronous API for single-threaded applications.
+This is the **recommended trait for most new filesystems**, because it is the easiest to use.
+The API is currently considered experimental.
-*   **`trait_async::Filesystem`**: An `async/await`-based API for integration with asynchronous runtimes like Tokio or async-std.
-This is also experimental but is the best choice for applications that are already using an async architecture.
+*   **`trait_async::Filesystem`**: An `async/await`-based API for integration with asynchronous runtimes like Tokio.
+It supports single-threaded and multi-threaded applications.
+The API is currently consdiered experimental.
 *   **`trait_legacy::Filesystem`**: The original, callback-based API.
-This API is powerful but more difficult to use correctly.
-It is now considered deprecated and will be removed in a future release.
+It is on track to become deprecated and removed in a future release.
 It should not be used for new projects.

 ## Documentation